Glen Innes

 AreaSearch assessment of residential development drivers sees a low level of activity in Glen Innes, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, Glen Innes has experienced around 7 dwellings receiving development approval per year.
-Over the past 5 financial years, from FY21 to FY25, approximately 39 homes were approved, with 1 more approved in FY26 so far.
-On average, about 0.8 new residents arrive annually for each new home built between FY21 and FY25, indicating that supply is meeting or exceeding demand.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Glen Innes has experienced around 7 dwellings receiving development approval per year.
+Over the past five financial years, between FY-21 and FY-25, approximately 39 homes were approved, with an additional one approved so far in FY-26.
+On average, around 0.8 new residents arrive per new home built over these five years, indicating that supply is meeting or surpassing demand.

 Frequently Asked Questions - Development